Mechanical Permit

 Simple "No-Plan" Mechanical Permit

-Homeowners, property owners and licensed contractors can obtain a no-plan Mechanical Permit for minor installations in single-dwelling units, duplexes or townhouses and in non-historically designated properties only, including:
+Homeowners, property owners and licensed contractors can obtain a Simple No-plan Mechanical Permit for minor installations for all non-historically or potentially designated properties only, including:

 - Installations of forced-air units (FAU) or air conditioner units (A/C)